Hentra/dyndns-netcup-go/README.md

 fields.
 There are some comments in the file for further information.
 2. Run `dyndns-netcup-go -v` in the **same** directory as your configuration file and it will configure your DNS Records.
-You can specify the location of the configuration file with the `-c` or `-config` flag if you dont want to run it in the same directory.
+You can specify the location of the configuration file with the `-c` or `-config` flag if you don't want to run it in the same directory.
 To disable the output for information remove the `-v` flag.
 You will still get the output from errors.